Coffee and Friends Make the Perfect Blend

 I was drawn to Pluk because of the cafe’s aesthetic.
-The atmosphere and ambiance is what gives it the wow factor.
-The downstairs area consists of a small shop selling fruit and vegetables, home-ware, gift-ware and and of course the food!
+The atmosphere and ambiance are what gives it the wow factor.
+The downstairs area consists of a small shop selling fruit and vegetables, home-ware, gift-ware and of course the food!
 The dainty bags, cups, and stationary mirror the cafes interior design – all of which can be bought it in-store or online!

 MakeBake the world a happy place

-I opted for the Red velvet cake, as red velvet usually contains chocolate I’m usually impartial to having a slice.
+I opted for the Red velvet cake, as red velvet usually contains chocolate I’m usually impartial to have a slice.
 Those of you that have read my first post (Friday is my second favourite F word, my first is food) will know that I am allergic to chocolate.
 As the red velvet cake was made with organic beetroot, I got the opportunity to experience it for the first time ever!

 I continued the beetroot theme and had beetroot latte alongside my slice of cake.
 I have to admit it was an acquired taste but an experience nevertheless.
-However, the cake on the other hand was to die for!
+However, the cake, on the other hand, was to die for!
 It was soft (I despise dry cake) and the buttercream on the top with the fresh berries was delicious.
 It was everything I expected and more!

 Be a unicorn in a field of horses

-The unicorn smoothie bowl is one of the cafes most renown dishes, so of course I couldn’t let my friend order it without experiencing it first hand. – After all sharing is caring!
+The unicorn smoothie bowl is one of the cafes most renown dishes, so of course, I couldn’t let my friend order it without experiencing it first hand. – After all, sharing is caring!
 It was so good that my initial ‘taste’ turned into several mouthfuls of goodness.
-Unlike other smoothie bowls I have tried, it was a good balance of sweetness and the chia seeds, granola and decorative cone added an element of texture to the dish.
+Unlike other smoothie bowls I have tried, it was a good balance of sweetness and the chia seeds, granola, and decorative cone added an element of texture to the dish.

-I think its fair to say that my first experience at Pluk was a positive one, while it is not the most affordable place in Amsterdam, the location and food quality, makes it worthwhile.
+I think its fair to say that my first experience at Pluk was a positive one, while it is not the most affordable place in Amsterdam, the location and food quality makes it worthwhile.
 It is a lovely place to grab a coffee, sandwich, or a light lunch when wandering the Nine Streets and I would definitely recommend it.